A Physics-Informed Deep Learning Description of Knudsen Layer Reactivity Reduction: Knudsen Layer Reactivity Reduction

 A comparison of the spatial fusion reaction rate profile with Fig. 24 of Ref. \cite{mcdevitt2014comparative} is shown in Fig. \ref{fig:FIS1}(b).
-Here the solid curves represent the predictions of the VFP PINN whereas the `x' markers indicate values shown in Fig. 24 of \cite{mcdevitt2014comparative} extracted using the software \cite{Rohatgi:2017}.
+Here the solid curves represent the predictions of the VFP PINN whereas the `x' markers indicate values shown in Fig. 24 of \cite{mcdevitt2014comparative} extracted using the software from Ref. \cite{Rohatgi:2017}.
 Due to the different normalizations employed between the present work and Ref. \cite{mcdevitt2014comparative}, both datasets have been normalized to the fusion reactivity at the center of the hot spot for a Maxwellian ion distribution.
-Considering first the case of a modest Knudsen number (black curve, $K_n=0.05$) the VFP PINN is in excellent agreement in the outer region of the hot spot, with good agreement also evident near the center of the hot spot.
-In contrast, for a large Knudsen number of $K_n=0.15$, the VFP PINN predicts lower fusion yield across the entire hot spot.
+Considering first the case of a modest Knudsen number (solid black curve, $K^{hs}_n=0.05$) the VFP PINN is in excellent agreement in the region adjacent to the hot spot, with good agreement also evident inside the hot spot.
+In contrast, for a large Knudsen number of $K^{hs}_n=0.15$, the VFP PINN predicts lower fusion yield across the entire hot spot.
 The origin of this systematic shift in predictions is that the low energy boundary conditions were different for the two cases.
 In particular, Ref. \cite{mcdevitt2014comparative} matched the fast ion solution to a Maxwellian at $E/T^{hs} = 2$ for the tritium distribution, and $E/T^{hs} = 4/3$ for the deuterium distribution.
 In the present work we have taken $E/T^{hs} = 0.01$ for both ion distributions.
 As the Knudsen number is increased, deviations from a Maxwellian distribution will emerge at lower energies, which were not entirely captured by Ref. \cite{mcdevitt2014comparative} due to the low energy boundary conditions applied in that work.
-In contrast, while the present study evaluates nearly the entire distribution, the fast ion model employed is only quantitatively accurate for $E/T > 1$.
-Hence, if deviations from a Maxwellian emerge at $E/T \sim 1$, these will not be accurately quantified by the collision coefficients defined by Eqs. (\ref{eq:ME2}).
-As discussed in Ref. \cite{mcdevitt2014comparative}, the fast ion model employed will thus be most accurate for cases of modest Knudsen numbers.
+In contrast, while the present study evaluates nearly the entire distribution, the fast ion model employed is not quantitatively accurate for $E/T \lesssim 1$.
+Hence, if deviations from a Maxwellian emerge at $E/T \sim 1$, these will not be accurately quantified by the collision coefficients defined by Eq. (\ref{eq:ME2}).
+As discussed in Ref. \cite{mcdevitt2014comparative}, the fast ion model employed will thus be most accurate for cases of small to modest Knudsen numbers.